solana-labs/solana/CONTRIBUTING.md

 Getting Pull Requests Merged
 ---

 There is no single person assigned to watching GitHub PR queue and ushering you through the process.
-Typically, you will ask the person that wrote a component to review wrote a component will review changes to it.
+Typically, you will ask the person that wrote a component to review changes to it.
 You can find the author using `git blame` or asking on Discord.
 When working to get your PR merged, it's most important to understand that changing the code is your priority and not necessarily a priority of the person you need an approval from.
 Also, while you may interact the most with the component author, you should aim to be inclusive of others.
 Providing a detailed problem description is the most effective means of engaging both the component author and other potentially interested parties.

+Consider opening all PRs as Draft Pull Requests first.
+Using a draft PR allows you to kickstart the CI automation, which typically takes between 10 and 30 minutes to execute.
+Use that time to write a detailed problem description.
+Once the description is written and CI succeeds, click the "Ready to Review" button and add reviewers.
+Adding reviewers before CI succeeds is a fast path to losing reviewer engagement.
+Not only will they be notified and see the PR is not yet ready for them, they will also be bombarded them with additional notifications each time you push a commit to get past CI or until they "mute" the PR.
+Once muted, you'll need to reach out over some other medium, such as Discord, to request they have another look.
+When you use draft PRs, no notifications are sent when you push commits and edit the PR description.
+Use draft PRs liberally.
+Don't bug the humans until you have gotten past the bots.

 ### What should be in my PR description?